 МҮТН FACT COUNSELING MESSAGES changes (menopause) or as a result of the surgical removal of the uterus or both ovaries.
 Only women of a certain age or who have a certain number of children can undergo BTL All women can undergo BTL safely with proper counseling and informed consent.
 There is no justification for denying sterilization to a woman because of her age, the number of her pregnancies or living children, or her marital status.
 Health care providers must not impose rigid rules about age, number of children, age of last child, or marital status.
 If a specific woman's situation suggests to a provider that she could have regrets later, the provider should help the woman think through her decision carefully.
 Ultimately, however, each woman must be allowed to decide for herself whether or not she will want more children and whether or not to undergo sterilization. • This is not true.
 BTL is for women who do not want any more children, have completed having the number of children they desire, and for health reasons (that is, for women where pregnancy is not recommended for medical reasons).
 BTL is a safe procedure for most women, even if they are old or young, have just given birth, have only one or no children or they are still breastfeeding.
 Women must consider their choice because BTL is a permanent contraceptive method, which means once she decides to undergo sterilization, she will never have a child in the future.
 The method can be used at any age, but the client must be absolutely sure that she doesn't want any more children before she chooses sterilization because it is generally not reversible.
 If the client has doubts, she can use other temporary methods of contraception.
 BTL is a personal decision.
 It is up to the woman to choose the method.
 Any woman who meets the medically accepted conditions may undergo the procedure.
 According to the World Health Organization (WHO), there are no medical reasons that permanently restrict eligibility for sterilization.
-However, there are medical conditions that may limit when, where, or how the BTL procedure should be performed.
-Causes a decrease or After sterilization, a woman will • There is no evidence to prove that ioss of sex drive or There is no loss of sexual drive comfortable intercourse is usually
+However, there are medical conditions that may limit when, where, or how the BTL procedure should be performed. loss of sex drive or look and feel the same as before.
+There is no loss of sexual drive • There is no evidence to prove that BTL affects one's sexual desire.
+A comfortable intercourse is usually